shahrokh0796/two-way-data-binding-JavaScript/README.md

-Vanilla Two-Way Binding in JavaScript
+Two-Way Binding in vanilla JavaScript
+A simple two way binding implementation with plain javascript.